-The following 7 exercises work all the muscles of the core.
+The following 7 core strength exercises work all the muscles of the core.
 Try this routine at least 2x per week to gain core strength quickly.

 Bird Dog -on all fours, raise right arm, left leg, hold one second, switch sides (5 reps each side build to 10) advanced: increase hold to 30 seconds, tap right elbow to left knee